IMACS-GmbH/emBRICK/Hardware Products/RaspberryBrick/Driver-SPI2Serial-SC16IS740/README.md

 <br />
 <br />

-## :large_orange_diamond: Installation Instructions for Ubuntu Serveron Raspberry Pi
+## :large_orange_diamond: Installation Instructions for Ubuntu Server on Raspberry Pi

 **:heavy_exclamation_mark: _create a backup copy of your µSD card before applying these steps!_**